Armadillan/nothanks/README.md

-# nothanks
+# nothanks      Cancel changes

-Buidling a neural netork to play the board game No Thanks! using NEAT.
+Neural network to play the board game No Thanks! using NEAT.